eternnoir/pyTelegramBotAPI/README.md

 When using webhooks telegram sends one Update per call, for processing it you should call process_new_messages([update.message]) when you recieve it.

 There are some examples using webhooks in the [examples/webhook_examples](examples/webhook_examples) directory.

+### Creating Web Apps
+Telegram has launched the support of Web Apps in their Bot API 6.0 on April 16th, 2022.
+Here's the official [blog post](https://telegram.org/blog/notifications-bots).

+With Web Apps, bots get a whole new dimension.
+Here's a [detailed manual](https://core.telegram.org/bots/webapps) on how Web Apps work.

+Luckily, you can use this library to create your own Web Apps too!
+Here are some [examples](https://github.com/TECH-SAVVY-GUY/telegram-web-apps).

 ### Logging
 You can use the Telebot module logger to log debug info about Telebot.
 Use `telebot.logger` to get the logger of the TeleBot module.